 In the 1960s, when the Catholic Church had an international meeting known as the “Second Vatican Council,” the Paulists responded in new and lively ways at 5 Park Street.
 The Council called for active participation by all at the Mass (Liturgy), and the then-growing Paulist Center weekend community responded with contemporary musical styles and strong lay participation in its worship.

-To these were added “welcome” ministries to some who felt left out by their local parishes, including gay and lesbian people, singles, women, and all who were searching for a parish to which they felt both challenged and welcome with their questions.
-Moreover, during the 1970s, the Paulist Center developed vibrant religious education program for children and families.
+To these were added “welcome” ministries to some who felt left out by their local parishes, including gay and lesbian people, singles, women, and all who were searching for a parish in which they felt both challenged and welcome with their questions.
+Moreover, during the 1970s, the Paulist Center developed vibrant a religious education program for children and families.

 Our mission statement continues to echo the yearnings of the age in the same mission in new refinements:

 Attentive to the Holy Spirit and nourished by vibrant liturgy, we are a Catholic community that welcomes all, fosters healing and reconciliation, and acts for justice.